-The Red Journal accepts submissions and correspondence electronically, and this Web-based system enables authors to track their submissions online.
+The Red Journal accepts submissions and correspondence electronically, and the Elsevier Editorial System (http://ees.elsevier.com/rob) is a Web-based system that enables authors to track their submissions online.

 Authors must register with the Red Journal’s electronic manuscript system.
 Those who have previously reviewed or submitted a manuscript for the IJROBP may already be registered.
 Once the submission files are uploaded, the system automatically generates an electronic PDF proof used for reviewing.
 All correspondence, including editor decisions and requests for revisions, is conducted by e-mail through EES or email@example.com

 Original laboratory and clinical investigations related to radiation oncology, radiation biology, and medical physics.
 Submissions are thoroughly reviewed for scientific originality, significance, relevance, and priority, and the topics must be of broad interest to the journal's readers.
-Only high-priority manuscripts that report cutting-edge science and that promise to have a strong impact on clinical practice are accepted.
+The Red Journal only accepts high-priority manuscripts that report cutting-edge science and that promise to have a strong impact on clinical practice.

 Invited contributions from experts in the field exploring interesting topics.